alissatroiano/Hue/README.md

 ![Site Owner](wireframes/siteownerstories.png)

+### Database

+#### Local Development

+- ***Sqlite3*** will be used to store data locally before deployment.

+- Once the application is deployed, the developer will port the data to the robust database management system, ***PostgreSQL**.

 ## Features

-To meets all of Hue's goals and needs, this application will be built with the following features:
+To meet all of Hue's goals and needs, this application will be built with the following features:

 ### Existing Features
 - Home - A